 This photograph of a scene in Antietam, Md. shows bodies, possibly moved in order to keep the church in the background.
 The photograph was taken by Alexander Gardner, who worked for a time as an assistant to Matthew Brady.

-MILITARY CHANNEL: America's Civil War
+American Heroes Channel: America's Civil War

 While there were images taken during the Mexican War of 1847 and the Crimean War in 1854, the Civil War saw an explosion of both techniques and photographers.
 In fact, both armies used photography to document their own soldiers as well as to collect information about enemy forces.

 New techniques and commercialization led to the flowering of photography just before the Civil War started.
 The invention of the tintype, which was a metal image, and the ambrotype, printed on glass, allowed for mass production of small photographs usually kept by families in wooden or glass cases.

 The second kind of photo was the carte de visite.
 The carte de visite, or cdv, was also primarily a portrait photograph, except it was made with a glass, wet-plate negative.
 The negative meant unlimited copies could be created.
 Prints were made on albumen paper, according to the center.
 These portraits of generals, statesmen, actors and other celebrities were mass produced and given out like trading cards in an effort to keep up morale.

 Then there were the battlefield photos taken by Brady, his former employee Alexander Gardner, Confederate photographer George S. Cook and the New York-based E & H.T.
 Anthony Co.
 These photographs were often taken with a two-lens camera to produce a stereo view and then printed on paper.

 In addition to after-battle shots, there are some of the first photographs of combat.
 There's the Savage Station field hospital photo taken by one of Brady's assistants, James Gibson in June 1862.
 This image shows injured Union soldiers waiting for treatment, many of whom were captured a few days after the photo was taken.

 In this image, a black servant named "John Henry" was given a uniform and boots for his service with the Union's 3rd Army of the Potomac.